-Audi plans to have 30 electrified models in its product range including 20 full-electric vehicles by 2025 and wants to derive 40 per cent of its sales from them.
+Audi plans to have 30 electrified models in its product range including 20 full-electric vehicles by 2025 and hopes to derive 40 per cent of its sales from them.
 There is no doubt then that every class of Audi car will be fully electrified in this decade.
-In a recent edition, Germany’s Autobild Magazine has carried a scoop story on an electric Audi Q1 (Audi Q1 e-tron), and it is speculated that this would be one of the smallest members of the e-tron group.
-The Instagram embed is from the artist Larson who posted the cover photo of the magazine.
+By end of this decade, the Audi A4 and A6 will become fully electric, company boss Markus Deussman told the media earlier this year.

 In an edition last year, Germany’s Autobild Magazine carried a scoop story on an electric Audi Q1 (Audi Q1 e-tron), and it was speculated that this would be one of the smallest members of the e-tron group.
 The Instagram embed is from the artist Larson who posted the cover photo of the magazine.
 Model plans change, and unfortunately, even before its birth, it seems that Audi has aborted plans for a product smaller than the Q2.

 No plans to go below Q2, says Audi’s CEO

 In an interview to Autocar UK in February, Deussman said that the company in the future will offer models like the Q2, but that may be its starting point in the range as it has no plans to do anything smaller.
 Speaking to another publication (WirtschaftsWoche of Germany), Deussman said that Audi will tend to concentrate on larger vehicles which comes with better margins.